davidpham5/blogging-is-back-baby/src/content/changelog/2024-04-16-branching-off.md

 tags: [Blogging]
 growthStage: seedling
 ---
 I really liked my friend, and colleague, Aram Zucker-Shraff was doing with his site, [aramzs.xyz](https://aramzs.xyz/).
-I wanted to do something like it for a long while, but I didn't want to build from the ground up.
-I've forked it, and been working on the site.
-I'm adding some of my own features and types for the type of writing and content I want to create.
+I wanted to do something like it for a long while, but every time I sat down to build the darn thing, it was just too much -- also kids, work, and making bread took a lot my time.
+So I've forked it, shamelessly.
+A little of bit of me feels like I'm stealing.
+However, I remind myself that the main means of learning starts with copying those who you admire.
+So fuck it.

 Original post by Aram:
 > This post marks the point at which I'm branching off from the great work done over at [PhotoGabble](https://photogabble.co.uk/).
 I've been working on the site for a bit and adding some of my own features and types for the type of writing and content I want to create.